-Gold and green for Saint Partrick Day, gold for the leprechauns and green for Ireland’s adopted home of Saint Patrick.
-And the colors are so pretty for the spring season.
+Gold and green make an emerald elegant tablescape for Saint Patrick Day.
+Gold is for the leprechauns and green for Ireland, the Emerald Isle.
+It is also the adopted home of Saint Patrick.

-March 17 is a special day for green and gold decoration, Irish influenced meals and children search for the pot of gold at the end of the rainbow.
+Aren’t the colors perfect and so pretty for the spring season.
+March 17 is Saint Patrick’s Day making it a special day for green and gold decoration, Irish influenced meals and for children to search for the pot of gold at the end of the rainbow.

 It is a day for smiles and fun!